Killing Floor (video game): Development

 Killing Floor was originally a total conversion mod for the game Unreal Tournament 2004, first released in 2005.
 The lead developer Alex Quick was first approached by Tripwire Interactive about porting Killing Floor to their game Red Orchestra: Ostfront 41-45, but Quick did not follow through.
 A few years later, when their user base started to dwindle, Quick contacted Tripwire again to negotiate the port to Red Orchestra, and its distribution via Steam—similar to what Tripwire had already done with another Red Orchestra mod Mare Nostrum—and then later, the retail game.
 The mod version had its fifth and final official update in July 2008.

 The full Killing Floor retail version was announced in March 2009.
 With the assistance of the original mod team, Tripwire would be the new developer.
 The game was released on 14 May 2009 after about three months of work by a crew of around ten developers.

+A cross-promotion between Killing Floor and Team Fortress 2 was announced in December 2010.
+Killing Floor added a pyro skin to the game, while TF2 added a gas mask and tie for the pyro to wear.
+Any players who bought the game before December 14, 2010 received the TF2 items in vintage quality while a unique quality was given if bought between December 14 and January 4, 2011.

 In 2012, with the launch of the Linux Steam version, the original non-Steam servers were closed and the game was made a Steam exclusive.

 A late 2012 patch introduced support for the Steam Workshop; a distribution platform for user-made content functioning via the Steam client.
 In mid-2013, a new mode called "Objective Mode" was added, where the player team would be tasked with completing specific objectives over the course the various waves in addition to outright survival.